i 130 instruction i 130 instruction

 Eligibility Requirements for I-130

 I’ve learned that understanding the eligibility requirements for the I-130 form is crucial for a successful petition.
-Here’s a breakdown of who can file and the types of relationships that qualify.
+Here’s a breakdown of who can file and the qualifying relationships.

 Who Can File an I-130?

-U.S. citizens and lawful permanent residents are eligible to file an I-130 petition.
+U.S. citizens and lawful permanent residents are eligible to file an I-130 petition with the help of an online notary.

 • U.S. Citizens: They can petition for immediate relatives, including spouses, children, and parents.
 Citizens also petition for siblings, but this involves a longer wait time due to annual caps on visa availability.